 SeaWorld San Diego is focused on the ocean and its magnificent creatures.
 A medium-sized park, at 21-acres, that easy to walk across, with rides, animal exhibits — some interactive — and shows.
 Seaworld is a fun place to visit for families with kids of all ages and is open year-round, with longer hours, and nightly fireworks show in the summer.

 And while navigating the park is fairly simple, we have put together an easy how-to-guide to help visitors get the most out of their day when visiting SeaWorld San Diego.

 First, guests should buy discount tickets ahead of time online.
 Much like booking a hotel or an airline ticket, buying a SeaWorld admission ticket directly at the gate, on the day of the visit, is rarely the best-priced option.

 Things to do SeaWorld San Diego

-With map in hand, visitors need to use peak hours to their advantage, planning to see and do the most popular exhibits and rides during peak meal hours and during the most popular shows.
+With the map in hand, visitors need to use peak hours to their advantage, planning to see and do the most popular exhibits and rides during peak meal hours and the most popular shows.

 Because lines can get quite long as the day goes on, it’s best to hit the few rides the park has, first thing when the park opens in the morning, starting with Journey to Atlantis, a roller coaster with two big splashy dips.
 After getting wet there, riders can get even wetter, riding on Shipwreck Rapids or Riptide Rescue a spinning thrill ride.

 Much less thrilling, but worth the time, is the Bayside Skyride, which features a gondola ride over San Diego Bay.
 And if visitors still haven’t seen enough of San Diego, a trip on the Skytower Ride provides 360-degree bird’s eye views of the park and the surrounding area.

 Kids Attractions SeaWorld San Diego

 There are also three fun rides and a couple of shows for young children in the Sesame Street Bay of Play area of the park.
 After hitting up all the rides, guests will want to begin drying out and planning a show schedule.

 Shows Seaworld San Diego